hadarose/swapi-app/README.md

 ![image](https://user-images.githubusercontent.com/68274794/150682902-07438bc4-d48e-4dd1-af1f-322a2a89fbe2.png)

+### SWAPI APP was designed specially for Star Wars Geeks
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), and is using React/Hooks and Bootstrap.
+No library was used for the bar chart.

 ## Available Scripts
 In the project directory, you can run:
 ### `npm start`
 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.